 How do I determine if I need to disclose?

-My business has 55 gallons or more of a liquid hazardous material or hazardous waste.
-This is based on largest container size or cumulative of smaller containers (e.g., Eleven (11) 5-gallon containers of the same material).
-You may answer NO if the only material you have is virgin lubricating oil and you do not exceed five (5) drums (275 gallons), one drum per type of oil (e.g., various grades, ATF, etc.).
-If you generate used oil into a 55 gallon drum or larger, you must answer YES).
+This is based on largest container size or cumulative of smaller containers (e.g., Eleven (11) 5-gallon containers of the same material = 55 gallons).
+If you generate used oil into a 55 gallon drum or larger, you must answer YES.

-My business has compressed gas (or liquid/cryogenic equivalent) of 200 cubic feet or more (e.g., carbon dioxide, oxygen, propane).
-You may answer NO if you are a medical, dental, or veterinarian office and you store no more than 1,000 cubic feet of each nitrous oxide, nitrogen, or oxygen.
-You must answer YES if you are a food establishment and have a carbonated beverage system with 1,000 cubic feet (13.5 gallons) of carbon dioxide in gas or liquid form.
+Examples of compressed gas are carbon dioxide, oxygen, propane, etc. You must answer YES if you are a food establishment and have a carbonated beverage system with 1,000 cubic feet (13.5 gallons) of carbon dioxide in gas or liquid form.
 You must answer YES if you handle propane for commercial patio use (e.g., restaurant patio) or forklift use in excess of 200 cubic feet (5 gallons = 170 cubic feet).

 How often do I disclose?

-To meet regulatory new requirements and to conform to other Orange County cities, the Huntington Beach Fire Department Hazardous Materials Program is going to require businesses to complete annual hazardous material inventory and emergency plan certifications on March 1st of every year rather than on a rolling anniversary date.
+Huntington Beach Fire Department requires businesses to complete annual hazardous material inventory and emergency plan certifications on March 1st of every year.

-Beginning in January 2015, you will be required to submit your certification electronically, either through the Orange County Portal known as ESubmit, or the California Environmental Reporting System (CERS) by March 1st of each year.
-The window for annual certifications will be between January 1 and March 1.
+The window for annual submission is January 1 and March 1.
 Certifications or submissions that do not fall in the January 1 to March 1 window will be subject to violations and late fees.

 When do I notify your Agency of any changes to the Plan?

-You are required by law to notify this Agency in writing of any changes in the business and/or chemical inventory information within 15 days.
+You are required to notify this Agency of any changes in the business and/or chemical inventory information within 30 days.
 Such changes may include but are not limited to the following:

-Changes to your Business Emergency Plan must be submitted to this Agency within 30 days via the online system.
-If you are unsure whether you must report, please call this office for further assistance.
+Changes must be submitted within 30 days via CERS.
+If you are unsure whether you must report a change, please call this office for further assistance.